dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

    become visible when you change the filtering settings.
 By default, only frames for Dylan functions defined in or imported into the thread’s current module appear in the stack pane.
-This default setting is indicated by “Filtered visible frames”, which appears in the stack pane filtering drop-down list (see :ref:`searching-stack-backtrace-for-cause` for information about the drop-down list settings).
+This default setting is indicated by "Filtered visible frames", which appears in the stack pane filtering drop-down list (see :ref:`searching-stack-backtrace-for-cause` for information about the drop-down list settings).